 Xamarin.iOS and Objective-C apps are distributed in exactly the same way:

 - Apple App Store – Apple’s App Store is a globally available online application repository that is built into Mac OS X via iTunes.
 It’s by far the most popular distribution method for applications and it allows developers to market and distribute their apps online with very little effort.

 - In-House Deployment – In-House deployment is meant for internal distribution of corporate applications that aren’t available publicly via the App Store.

 Ad-Hoc Deployment – Ad-hoc deployment is intended primarily for development and testing and allows you to deploy to a limited number of properly provisioned devices.
-When you deploy to a device via Xcode or Xamarin Studio, it is known as ad-hoc deployment.
+When you deploy to a device via Xcode or Visual Studio for Mac, it is known as ad-hoc deployment.

 All Android applications must be signed before being distributed.
 Developers sign their applications by using their own certificate protected by a private key.
 This certificate can provide a chain of authenticity that ties an application developer to the applications that developer has built and released.
 It must be noted that while a development certificate for Android can be signed by a recognized certificate authority, most developers do not opt to utilize these services, and self-sign their certificates.
 The main purpose for certificates is to differentiate between different developers and applications.
 Android uses this information to assist with enforcement of delegation of permissions between applications and components running within the Android OS.

 Unlike other popular mobile platforms, Android takes a very open approach to app distribution.
 Devices are not locked to a single, approved app store.
 Instead, anyone is free to create an app store, and most Android phones allow apps to be installed from these third party stores.

 This allows developers a potentially larger yet more complex distribution channel for their applications.
 Google Play is Google’s official app store, but there are many others.
 A few popular ones are: